NLCaceres/mlb-team-schedule/README.md

 ### Pytest

-- To run tests, run `pytest` from the root directory!
+- To run tests, run `python -m pytest` from the root directory!
+  - Append `tests/<sub-pkg>` to run only specific test files
+    - Appending `<file_name.py>` runs a specific file
+    - Appending `<file_name.py::test_func_name>` runs a specific test in a file
-  - Including `-W ignore::DeprecationWarning` silences warnings
+  - Include `-W ignore::DeprecationWarning` to silence warnings
-    - Can also add a list of `ignore::someWarning` strings `filterwarnings` to `tool.pytest.ini_options` in `pyproject.toml` to add filters for any warning types
+    - OR add a list of `ignore::someWarning` strings `filterwarnings` to `tool.pytest.ini_options` in `pyproject.toml` to add filters for any warning types
+  - MUST run in `-m` module mode to properly test with the new "src-layout" & "importlib"
+    - Also MUST have main pkg installed editably, i.e. `pip install -e .`
+      - ONLY need to be re-installed if metadata changes, i.e. versioning or generated-scrips
   - DOESN'T load env files, so MUST add a fixture before all others to get env vars
     - Should put into `conftest.py` so all tests load env by default
   - For extra debug help, use the `-rP` flag to capture output of all passing tests